cshoe/cshoe.github.io/_work/the-groundwork.md

 layout: project
 ---
 <p>
-    Even if you remove the campaign, The Groundwork was the most challenging work of my career.
-We built a ton of tech for a team our size.
-There were scalable micro-services, some of the best ops tools and processes I've ever seen, and a message passing concept I was really excited about.
+    Non-profits use The Groundwork to raise money, host events and collect data.
+It played a key role in Hillary Clinton's 2016 Presidential campaign.
 </p>

 <p>
-    My main focus was on donation processing for most of the campaign.
-As the election grew closer, I shifted some of my energy to working on the main data pipeline that ran through the platform terminating in Elasticsearch.
-I also worked on a service to collect user defined data structures which leveraged <a href="http://json-schema.org/" rel="external">JSON Schema</a>.
-Using JSON Schema enabled the service to validate input according to user defined criteria as well as provide a structure clients could use to build forms.
-These data flows combined with a rules engine allowed organizations to collect data from many different sources and act.
-A small example would be the email service sending different receipts based on donation amount without the donation service ever sending a direct request for a receipt.
+    My main focus on The Groundwork was donation processing.
+I also worked on the main data pipeline that ran through the platform terminating in Elasticsearch as well as  a service to collect arbitrary data which leveraged <a href="http://json-schema.org/" rel="external">JSON Schema</a> to validate input.
+These data flows combined with a rules engine allowed organizations to put their data to work for them.
 </p>

 <p>